Jump to content

 Declaration of there no longer being a need for adjudication

 Publicly available data can change at any time, for example by being deleted by users or the platform.
 It was therefore important to obtain access to the data before the general election and not afterwards.
 The motion was therefore time-limited until shortly after the election.
 After the election was over, the motion also became obsolete due to the passage of time and the GFF and DRI had to declare to be no longer in need of adjudication ("Erledigterklärung").
-Hence the only issue now is the costs.
-However, the court must also take into account the extent to which our application for data access would have been successful if it had been decided in time.
-We therefore continue to hope that the court will make findings on Art.
-40 para.
-12 DSA.
+Hence the only issue now were the costs.
+However, the court also had to take into account the extent to which our application for data access would have been successful if it had been decided in time.

 Enforcing the Digital Services Act